AdrienDeschampsAU/BeauAMP-Daily/README.md

 * Copyright 2025 Adrien DESCHAMPS

-BeauAMP-Daily is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+BeauAMP-Daily is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 For source availability and license information see `licence.txt`

 * **GitHub repo:** https://github.com/AdrienDeschampsAU/BeauAMP-Daily
 * **Data:** ---